CDVyhlidal/Cactus/README.txt

 My first version will look like this:

-Label: "1.14d Vanilla"
+Platform: "1.14d Vanilla"
-Version: "1.14d"
 Path: "D:\Games\Diablo II\Game.exe"
 Flags: "-w -ns"
 Expansion: [Checked]

-What this says is that I want to run version 1.14d of the game, and the files that I will be using are located in a folder called, "1.14d Vanilla" inside of the "Expansion" sub directory (The check box controls where it looks in Classic/ or Expansion folders).
-The flags the game will be launched are "-w -ns" and the path of main executable is "D:\Games\Diablo II\Game.exe".
+What this says is that I want to run a platform of the game in a folder called "1.14d Vanilla".
+The game will be launched with the "-w -ns" flags, and the path of main executable is "D:\Games\Diablo II\Game.exe".
+This platform is also requires the Expansion MPQs since the Expansion checkbox is checked.
-What Cactus does is that when it switches between versions, it deletes all of the files that the old entry requires from the "D:\Games\Diablo II\ directory, and then it goes to the directory with the Label, and copies the requires files for that particular version to the "D:\Games\Diablo II\" directory.
+What Cactus does is that when it switches between versions, it deletes all of the files that the old entry required from the "D:\Games\Diablo II\ directory, and then it goes to the Platform with the associated name, and copies the required files for that particular platform to the "D:\Games\Diablo II\" directory.
+Cactus always copies files in one direction, thus the files in your Platforms directory never get modified or removed and thus are always safe.
+Cactus also keeps all of your character files for all of your platforms in separate directories named after the Platform in question, inside of the "Saves" folder.
+This means that you can easily backup all of your characters quickly by simply copying this folder.

-If it's the first time you are running the game and you don't have the files backed up for this version, Cactus will automatically create a folder and copy all of those files over.
+The "Saves" directory doesn't have to be manually created and will be automatically created when you switch an entry (or launch for the first time).

+4. Go to your Diablo II folder and make a folder called "Platforms" and inside of the "Platforms" folder make another folder called "1.14d Vanilla".

+5. Go back to your Diablo II root folder and copy all of the .exes, .dlls, and Patch_D2.mpq (The other MPQs should not be copied) to the "Platforms\1.14d Vanilla" folder.

-4. Click the new entry and click Launch.
+6. Go back to Cactus, Click the new entry, and click Launch.

-5. Enjoy.
+7. Enjoy.

+Any other versions, just make another folder for it in Platforms and throw your files in there.
+Each platform is completely separate from the previous one so all of the files that you need to run that version should be in that folder (Except for the shared MPQs).

-Playing Previous Versions
+Playing Previous Versions (Video: https://www.youtube.com/watch?v=tz1J4FyuBHE)
 ---------------
 If you installed the game with a 1.00, 1.03, or 1.07 CDs/ISOs,
 then there is nothing special you need to do to play older versions